-As the new year quickly approaches, it is time for you to think about changes you want to make for 2021.
+As the new year quickly approaches, it is time for you to think about changes you want to make for 2022.
 While most resolutions revolve around self improvement, we want to suggest something different.
 The best resolution is to make time for God.
-Even though the year 2020 seemed to make life stand still, many of us still find ourselves busy, prioritizing other things that demand our attention before prioritizing time with God.
+Many of us are caught finding ourselves busy, prioritizing other things that demand our attention before prioritizing time with God.

-Spending time with the Lord in prayer is one of the most fruitful things you can do for the new year.
-Axis put together several tips to help you and your teen overcome the obstacles of busyness.
+Spending time with the Lord in Scripture and prayer is one of the most fruitful things you can do in the new year.

 - Review your schedule.
 Taking time to review your schedule can help you find ways to spend quality time with God on a regular basis.